mati4693/alder-lake-hp-pro-x360-fortis-11-g11-hackintosh-efi/README.md

 The touchscreen (Wacom Device) has the ACPI path of: ```\_SB.PC00.I2C0.TPL0```</br>

 I believe the trackpad is an I2C-HID device or I2C-ELAN device, since in Device Management it says I2C-HID, while its HID is: ```ELAN0799```
+If you would like to contribute, then you could give it a shot at fixing the trackpad.

 # Upgrading to a newer macOS
 If you want to use a newer macOS, then you would have to grab a newer version of AirportItlwm.kext, which is required for Wifi, matching your macOS.